The power of psychobiotics on the Gut-Brain axis

 On-going clinical studies on psychobiotics

-From 2010 to March 2021, 85 clinical trials targeting the BGA with probiotics were registered.
+From 2020 to March 2025, 230 clinical trials targeting the gut-brain axis with probiotics were registered.

-Currently, the most frequent areas studied are depression, stress, and anxiety, but other areas include severe depression, cognition, autism, and neurodegenerative disorders such as Parkinson’s disease.
+Currently, the most frequent areas studied are depression, neurodegenerative diseases, such as ALS, Alzheimer or Parkinson’s diseases, but also cognition & neurodevelopment.
+Other areas include more commonly stress & anxiety and sleep, but also more specific disorder including autism, ADHD, Migraine, Epilepsy and Schizophrenia.
 The techniques associated with these studies are also evolving.
 Researchers use professionally validated questionnaires and biomarkers such as cortisol, as well as brain imaging, which reveals the regions of the brain being stimulated and what this means.
 Research teams are also exploring ways to study the brain without using invasive techniques.
-We estimate that 42% of ongoing research is funded by private companies.
+We estimate that at least 30% of ongoing research is funded by private companies.
 This shows that both academia and private industry are investing in this research and working collaboratively.